LibertyDSNP/spec/pages/DSNP/DSNP-Messages.md

 | dsnpType | DSNP message type |number/enum |
 | dsnpData | serialized, possibly compressed message data| bytes |

+#### Some other options:
+* Emit no topic, have a single contract that subscribers watch for events from.
+Subscribers can perform filtering based on the `dsnpTopic` field.
+* The topic is the dsnpType (possibly not an enum).
+Subscribers could listen for desired topics.

 ### DSNP Messages
 These messages would be serialized, compressed where feasible, and emitted in the log event as the `DSNPData` field.